 |HostGator||53.4 h||0.3 h||168.0 h||Test Results||Signup Now|

-MDDHosting performs incredibly in the Support Response test, with an average result of 0.1 hours.
+MDDHosting performs above average in the Support Response test, with an average result of 0.1 hours.
 Its best run was 0.1 h, but has been as bad as 0.2 h.
 MDDHosting's most recent result on Mar 2016 was 0.1 hours.

 GoDaddy performs impressively in the Support Response test, with an average result of 0.1 hours.
 Its best run was 0.1 h, but has been as bad as 0.3 h.
 GoDaddy's most recent result on Mar 2016 was 0.1 hours.
 GoDaddy is the only host that doesn't offer email support.
 At first I thought this horrendous - I waiting on hold on the phone.
 But from the times I've called, they're usually pretty quick to get to me.
 I'm okay with their customer service.